The Dangers of Punishment and Corrections in Dog Training

 By punishing your dog for growling in the moment, you’re suppressing their behavior, but failing to address the underlying emotion.

-Essentially, you’ve told the dog, “I know you’re scared of that other dog, but you can’t growl at him to create distance”.
+Essentially, you’ve told the dog, “I know you’re scared of that other dog, but you can’t growl at him to create distance.”
 Dogs are smart.
 The next time he feels the urge to growl at another dog at MacRitchie Reservoir, he’s going to do a quick cost-benefit analysis.
-“Is the reward of doing this behavior worth the risk of getting punished again?”.
+“Is the reward of doing this behavior worth the risk of getting punished again?”

-If growling means he get the space he needs from the scary thing, he might continue it, acknowledging that growling is worth the risk of your punishment.
+If growling means he gets the space he needs from the scary thing, he might continue it, acknowledging that growling is worth the risk of your punishment.
 But if the punishment from you is severe enough, he might decide to keep quiet and suffer through his fear until it gets too much to bear and he lashes out in another way.
-Or alternately, he might learn that since growling doesn’t get him the distance he wants, he needs to escalate his behavior to barking and lunging on the leash without the warning growl which is sure to catch you by surprise!
+Or alternately, he might learn that since growling doesn’t get him the distance he wants, he needs to escalate his behavior to barking and lunging on the leash without the warning growl, which is sure to catch you by surprise.

 Do you see what happens here?
 Instead of teaching the dog a more acceptable way of dealing with his emotion or fears, we’ve created confusion and left him to come to his own conclusions on what to do instead (more often than not, those conclusions lead to more frustration for humans).